librick/winit/README.md

 ## Misc.
 Notes
 Use sysinternals `Procmon.exe` to check which registry keys a program is accessing.
-Use sysinternals `Autoruns.exe` to find how startup programs are called.
+Use sysinternals `Autoruns.exe` to get info about startup programs.